 The Board and Executive Leadership Team are committed to addressing any gender imbalances that may exist within REA Group.
-As part of that commitment, the Board has set a target of 50% female representation at Senior Leadership Team level by 2020.
-As at 30 June 2019, approximately 45.2% of Senior Leadership Team roles were held by women (an increase from 44.6% at 30 June 2018).
+As part of that commitment, the Board set a target of 50% female representation at the senior leadership1 level by 2020.
+As at 30 June 2020, approximately 49% of senior leadership roles in Australia were held by women (an increase from 44.8% at 30 June 2019).